2025 Solar Incentives Guide for Winchester, NV - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The term "solar incentives" broadly refers to financial incentives that are in place to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
 You may be eligible for several kinds of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the Nevada government and others from the federal government.
-Categories of solar incentives include:
+Some broad categories of solar incentives include:

-• Tax Credits: Tax credits decrease, dollar-for-dollar, the amount of income tax you owe the government.
-Tax credits differ from tax deductions.
+• Tax Credits: Tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.
+(A tax credit is different from a tax deduction.)

 • Tax Exemptions: These can come in the form of property tax exemptions, which allow you to exclude the value of your solar system when paying taxes on your home.
 They may also include exemptions on sales tax at the time of purchase.